commotum/intro2agi/mind.md

 of which belongs to Ricci and Levi Civita.
-Absolute differential calculus is closely connected with the theory of relativity; and in this connection, I must con-
-* For technicians: "If the coefficients of a Maclaurin series are real positive numbers, the radius of convergence being R, x = R must be a singular point"; "A Maclaurin series with a finite radius of convergence generally admits its whole circle of convergence as an essentially singular line."
-52 THE PREPARATION STAGE
-fess that, having observed that the equation of propaga- tion of light is invariant under a set of transformations (what is now known as Lorentz's group) by which space
+Absolute differential calculus is closely connected with the theory of relativity; and in this connection, I must con- fess that, having observed that the equation of propaga- tion of light is invariant under a set of transformations (what is now known as Lorentz's group) by which space